In this article, we’ll be diving into everything you need to know about casting in sculpture.

 Tips for Casting in Sculpture

 Casting is a slow process.
-Although it is slow, this process is more secure, and reduces effort and provides time savings.
+Although it is slow, this process is more secure, reduces effort, and provides time savings.

 The casting process has three main tips to make it final: